abhideep03/abhideep03/README.md

 # 💫 About Me:
-As a fourth-year AI and Data Science student at Chaitanya Bharathi Institute of Technology, I am driven by a passion for web development.
-My proficiency in HTML, CSS, and JavaScript has allowed me to create a portfolio of projects, where I've honed my problem-solving abilities.<br>I thrive on the challenge of crafting innovative solutions and am eager to contribute my skills to a dynamic software development team.
-I am committed to staying at the forefront of industry trends and am seeking a role that will push me to excel while making a tangible impact.
+Software Engineer passionate about Artificial intelligence and Machine learning.
+Did a portfolio of projects in full-stack development and machine learning.
+Proficient in Python, Java, SQL, JavaScript, React, MongoDB, and major ML libraries like scikit-learn and Keras.
+Strong understanding of DSA, OOP, DBMS, OS, and Computer Networks.
+Thrive on crafting innovative solutions and continuously learning emerging technologies to make a tangible impact in dynamic software teams.

 ## 🌐 Socials: